Food with JP passion: Luscious Lemon Pavlova

 8. Whip the cream until thick and airy but be careful not to over-whip or it will turn to butter!

-9. Then smear the top of the Pavlova with lemon curd – it’s okay if some of it seeps down the sides – only adds to the beauty of it – and adorn with the cream.
+9. Then smear the top of the Pavlova with lemon curd – it’s okay if some of it seeps down the sides, this adds to the beauty of it, and adorn with the cream.

 10. Sprinkle on the toasted almonds and a final zesting of one lemon- Serve and Enjoy.

-My sister and brother in law adore Pavlova.
-My sister gets very excited when she hears it’s Pavlova for Sunday dessert and over the summer month’s I have been trying many different versions and recipes but this has to be my favourite.
+My sister and brother-in-law adore Pavlova.
+My sister gets very excited when she hears it’s Pavlova for Sunday dessert and while I’ve made a number of different versions and recipes over the years this one has to be my favourite.

 Contact JP On: